luau-lang/luau/rfcs/read-only-environment.md

 Type-checking can be difficult.

 Roblox's marketplace currently hides assets that use `getfenv` so it would need to be updated to hide assets with `_ENV`/`getenv`/`getrenv`.

+Environments can have metamethods of their own which may not interface well with a read-only `getenv`/`getrenv`.